Suguis/ced/README.md

 ```
 ./ced <file>
 ```
 to edit the desired file.
-You can also save with an in-memory buffer you can't save executing
+You can also work with an in-memory buffer you can't save executing
 ```
 ./ced
 ```